fonoster/nodejs-service/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/master/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## Authors

 - [Pedro Sanders](https://github.com/psanders)

-See also the list of contributors who [participated](https://github.com/fonoster/fonoster/contributors) in this project.
+See the List of contributors who [participated](https://github.com/fonoster/fonoster/contributors) in this project.

 ## License